Augmenting Diffs With Runtime Information: Experimental Design

 To answer \textbf{RQ1}, we run \toolname on all \dssize code diffs in \ds with four different state depths: depth=0,1,2,3.
 This maximum depth of three has been found empirically, because collecting data for higher depths requires resources beyond our experimental setup without improving effectiveness.

 The key metric is the number of code diffs for which \toolname augments the diff.
-We split the remaining code diffs into four groups and count the number of code diffs in each group.
-Code diffs for which a unique program state is detected but no unique state value is identified, code diffs for which no state diff is detected, code diffs that cause a memory failure, and code diffs that exceed the time limit.
+We split the remaining code diffs into three groups and count the number of code diffs in each group.
+Code diffs for which no unique state value is detected, code diffs that cause a memory failure, and code diffs that make \toolname exceed the time limit.

 We also run \ddiff on the \ds code diffs.
 We count the number of code diffs for which \ddiff detects a runtime difference contrasting it with the number of code diffs for which \toolname augments the diff.